The Times of London sees success in an editions approach to digital publishing - Digiday

 Users of the British newspaper’s paid-for mobile app are up 30 percent since this time last year, and people are viewing three times as many pages per visit as they were a year ago.
 The average number of pageviews on the app is up 300 percent since last March, and tablet traffic hasn’t been cannibalized in the process, according to the publisher.

-Those rises all stem from a decision The Times took a year ago to push away from the trap of commoditized online news and focus on publishing three digital editions a day: at 9 a.m., 12 p.m. and 5 p.m.
+Those rises all stem from a decision The Times took a year ago to push away from the trap of commoditized online news and focus on publishing three updates to the digital editions a day: at 9 a.m., 12 p.m. and 5 p.m.
 It wasn’t just the publishing schedule that was core to the change; it was also the refocused design.
 Everything was designed to look good on mobile and give a simplified user experience.

 “At the time, some people thought we were crazy,” said The Times’ head of digital Alan Hunter.
 “But it’s working.
 Our guiding principles when we started were to be reader-first and mobile-first.
 I had those things written on a massive whiteboard in the boardroom.
 We wanted to do what was good for them, not what media commentators thought we should.
 And it’s working.”